Get all the latest data for Managua

 What is the 5-year property price forecast for Managua as of 2026?

-As of early 2026, residential property prices in Managua are expected to grow by a cumulative 25% to 40% in nominal terms over the next five years (from 2026 to 2031), depending on how key demand drivers play out.
+As of 2026, property prices in Managua are expected to be about 25% to 35% higher over the next 5 years in nominal terms.

 Which areas in Managua will have the best price growth over the next 5 years?